AbdelrahmanElatrash/Movies-Library/README.md

 or
 npm run devStart

+required api key
+create account and get api key from (https://www.themoviedb.org/) then replace APIKEY VALUE with your value in [./server.js] file

 ## Project Features
 the projec will run on the localhost with port 3000 [home page](http://localhost:3000/);
+**
 GET http://localhost:3000/
 the server response with data
-{"title":"Spider-Man: No Way Home","poster_path":"/1g0dhYtq4irTY1GPXvft6k4YLjm.jpg","overview":"Peter Parker is unmasked and no longer able to separate his normal life from the high-stakes of being a super-hero.
+{"title":"Spider-Man: No Way Home","poster_path":"/1g0dhYtq4irTY1GPXvft6k4YLjm.jpg","relase-date": 34-12-1987,"overview":"Peter Parker is unmasked and no longer able to separate his normal life from the high-stakes of being a super-hero.
 When he asks for help from Doctor Strange the stakes become even more dangerous, forcing him to discover what it truly means to be Spider-Man."}
+**
 [favert page](http://localhost:3000/favorite)
 GET http://localhost:3000/favorite